 - The applicant is responsible for ensuring that the research is compatible with the ethical guidelines established by the Swedish Research Council and that ethical review is carried out where necessary.

 Applications are submitted through RJ’s application system.
 Familiarise yourself with the application form while reading the instructions below.
-The application must contain the following parts:

 - The research question

 - The purpose

 - The project plan and explanation of the project period

 - Expected knowledge to be generated through the collaboration

 - The plan for how information about the project and the research results will be communicated, both within the academic community and in society at large Learn more about RJ’s guidelines for open access to scientific production.

 - Specify resource needs (salary, HEI’s LKP and operating costs).

 - Specify costs for disseminating results, including those for open access and production support.